skellis46/slipbox/artistic research and ecosystems.md

 - observations/listening outside -- each day, regularly.
 Being outside.
 - reading graphic novels (Zerocalcare, Harari)
 - writing and collecting: this body
-- reading on more-than-human

-These are not abstract entities, constructed by me or others and then introduced for some stated or unstated reason.
-They are aspects of the work table as ecosystem that are inherent to the video artwork in particular.

-For this scenario I acknowledged the delicate balance of the ecosystem, and my goal was not to introduce any new or unfamiliar species.
-Indeed, as my eyes, senses and desires (observer effect) adjusted to the particularities of the work table top, I started finding new materials and interactions peculiar to the ecosystem.
-The part of the ecosystem most useful was the video artwork _Children of the Soil_.

-For example, within the video I can clearly see obvious the influence of graphic novels (appropriation?), and thinking and practices that relate to the term more-than-human coined by David Abram and _The Spell of the Sensuous: Perception and Language in a More-Than-Human World_ (New York: Vintage, 1996) -- check this (got this from Bridle) -- but even this is a stretch.
+- reading on more-than-human (term coined by David Abram and _The Spell of the Sensuous: Perception and Language in a More-Than-Human World_ (New York: Vintage, 1996) -- check this (got this from Bridle) -- but even this is a stretch.

 - what are the strands of research dialogue for children of the soil?
 	+ graphic novels